 Leonard outsmarting Sheldon and forcing him to admit that change is good by pointing out that the only reason Sheldon has his spot, which he loves, is because Leonard bought the couch and changed the apartment.
 Sheldon had no come back for that.

 Sheldon also gets one at the end of the same episode by managing to snatch victory from the jaws of defeat.
-After they've already bought the table and are sitting around it about to eat (except him and Amy who are still in there regular places) he manages to successfully get them to all come back, simply by playing on the girls sympathy and subtly guilt tripping them, by remising over happy memories that they will never have again.
+After they've already bought the table and are sitting around it about to eat (except him and Amy, who are still in their regular places), he manages to successfully get them to all come back, simply by playing on the girls' sympathy and subtly guilt tripping them by reminiscing over happy memories that they will never have again.